 Unfortunately, no!
 As you’ll see when you start, it takes some practice to train your thumb and reflexes.
 But just a few hours on the water will have you casting with confidence.

 Let’s go through the steps to setting up your new reel.
+Don't forget to check out our top picks for the best baitcasting rods!

 The first step to setting up a baitcasting reel is to run your line from the rod through the line guide.
 The idea is to feed line to the spool, essentially reversing what happens when you cast.